Platform

 | Placement bid range | 0% to 900% |

-- Specifying profile_id: filters to a single marketplace.
-Required for all write operations and recommended for most reads.
+- Pass profile_id: filters to one advertising profile.
+Required for all write operations.

-To discover available profiles, use the ads://profiles MCP resource, which returns a list of profile IDs with their marketplace labels.
+To see available profiles, query the ads://profiles resource, which returns profile IDs with marketplace labels.

 Date defaults

-Most tools accept optional start_date and end_date parameters in YYYY-MM-DD format.
+Most tools accept optional start_date and end_date in YYYY-MM-DD format.
+When omitted:

 Rate limits

-- Direct API tools: subject to additional per-endpoint Amazon API rate limits.
-The server handles throttling and retries automatically, but sustained high-frequency calls to live API tools may see 429 responses.
+- Live API tools: subject to additional Amazon rate limits.
+The server handles throttling and retries, but sustained high-frequency calls may see 429 responses.